Projectslearner/Arduino-uno-LCD-16x2-Display/README.md

 ### Connecting the Components

 1. **Input Sensor to Controller:**
-   - Connect the keypad's row pins to Arduino digital pins 9, 8, 7, and 6.
-   - Connect the keypad's column pins to Arduino digital pins 5, 4, and 3.
+   - Connect the LCD pins to the Arduino as follows:
+     - RS to pin 12
+     - EN to pin 11
+     - D4 to pin 2
+     - D5 to pin 3
+     - D6 to pin 4
+     - D7 to pin 5

 ### Power the Arduino